QiCheng-2024/QiCheng-2024.github.io/_pages/Experiences.md

 Research Projects
 ======
 <div class="col-sm-9" style="display: flex; align-items: center; padding-left: 0px; text-align: justify;">
-During my undergraduate studies, I participated in several important research-oriented academic competitions, which were high-level events organised by the Urban Planning Society of China.
-In 2019, as a team leader, I collaborated with my teammates to win awards in both the social investigation and urban design categories.
-These competitions honed my skills in research, observation, analysis and drawing, and provided crucial support for my postgraduate studies.
+During my undergraduate studies, I participated in numerous spatial planning practices and joint design projects, earning an award for an outstanding graduation project.
+These experiences significantly enhanced my conceptual design abilities and spatial design skills, while also profoundly influencing my research drawing techniques.
+Additionally, working on practical projects allowed me to collaborate with peers and professionals from diverse disciplinary backgrounds.
+This interdisciplinary cooperation improved my teamwork and communication skills.
+In the joint graduation design project, I conducted an in-depth review of relevant literature, integrating theoretical knowledge with practical case studies to develop a series of innovative and feasible design solutions.
+This process honed my research abilities, teaching me how to systematically conduct literature reviews, data analysis, and design validation, thereby laying a solid foundation for future academic research.
  </div>
 ---